yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/11-express/LAB.md

 ## Learning Objectives
 * students will be able to create a single resource API using the express framework
-* students will be able to leverage 3rd party helper modules for debugging, logging, and handling errors

 ## Requirements